takesi555/fleamarket_sample_72e/README.md

 |contition_id|references|null:false,foreign_key:true|

 #### Association
-- belongs_to:user,dependent:destroy
+- belongs_to:user
-- has_many:itemimages
+- has_many:itemimages,dependent:destroy
-- has_one:prefecture
+- belongs_to:prefecture
-- has_one:category
+- belongs_to:category
-- has_one:brand
+- belongs_to:brand
-- has_one:size
+- belongs_to:size
-- has_one:condition
+- belongs_to:condition
-- has_one:postage
+- belongs_to:postage

 ### CreditCards table